streamlab/starting-point/CALENDAR.md

   - Document Team:
     - Make the bottle insert!
   - All:
-      How do we sink this bottle?
+      How do we sink this bottle?!

 ## September 21 - Test deployment day!